Lun4rBoy/wacfled/README.md

 None.
 App is lightweight and ready to go.

+## How to use?

+Just deploy the app in your prefered machine.

+The use is simple but unfortunately I programmed the menu in Spanish.
+I will add more languages for sure.

 ## What to expect in the future?

 I will be working continuously on the development, mainly because I am a bit rusty and it has been a very entertaining and educational project.